 Pelican

 Pelican started their journey in 1976, marking the inception of a company that rose as a leader in high-performance protective cases, temperature-controlled packaging solutions, and sophisticated portable lighting systems.
 Pelican is dedicated to their founding principles of quality and the vision set by Dave: to safeguard everything you hold dear.
-This Pelican TSA approved coolers meets TSA requirements as a checked bag.
+This Pelican cooler is often used as checked baggage.

 Pros